mode/mode-python-importers/README.md

   prompting.
 (This will be ignored if `--name` is present.
 If this flag is set and you don't provide a description, your table's description will be left blank.)
+- `--replace` if the table name provided or inferred already exists, the table will be replaced with your chosen CSV.
+Note that table replacements cannot be undone, so this flag is not recommended if the table name is inferred.

 ## Example Usage